With deep rich hues, and copper-green streaking on the encompassing azure-blue color makes Azurite or Blue Spinel an exotic stone worth showing off.

 Blue Spinel VS Sapphire

 Thanks to modern day gemological tools it is easy to distinguish between blue spinel and sapphire.
 However, hundreds of years ago, when spinel was discovered next to sapphire and ruby, it was impossible to distinguish them.
-It is impossible to know for certain how many blue spinel gemstones have been sold as blue sapphire.
+It is impossible to know for certain how many blue spinel gemstones have been sold as blue sapphire Stone.

 Origin & Supply